Asbestos Has Been Found In Makeup Sold At A Popular Tween Clothing Store

 The investigation also tested two other Justice makeup products.
 Neither were found to contain asbestos.

 As of Friday, the shimmer powder is "out of stock" on Justice's website.
-It's image does not appear to load on the site, and it's labeled "do not sell."
+Its image does not appear to load on the site, and it's labeled "do not sell."

 A spokesperson for Justice did not immediately respond to BuzzFeed News' request for comment.
-However, in a statement to WTVDJustice has stopped selling the shimmer powder and is currently investigating out of an abundance of caution:
+However, in a statement to WTVD, Justice has stopped selling the shimmer powder and is currently investigating "out of an abundance of caution":

 Justice is committed to the safety and integrity of our products.
 Upon receiving the inquiry from WTVD, we immediately began an independent investigation.
 We cannot speculate regarding the matter until we have more information.
 Nonetheless, out of an abundance of caution, we have stopped the sale of this product while we investigate.